grammyjs/website/site/docs/plugins/runner.md

 (This handle is also returned by `run`.)
 Check out the [API reference](https://doc.deno.land/https/deno.land/x/grammy_runner/mod.ts#RunnerHandle) of the `RunnerHandle`.

-## Sequential processing where necessary
+## Sequential Processing Where Necessary

 Most likely, you want to be guaranteed that messages from the same chat are processed in order.
 This is useful when installing [session middleware](./session.md), but it also makes sure that your bot does not confuse the order of messages in the same chat.